francepack/backend_module_0_capstone/day_4/README.md

 ## Open your local copy of backend_module_0_capstone

 Using your terminal, open your local copy of the forked repository you created during setup.
 To do this, you will need to use the terminal command `cd` to enter the directory that holds the repository.
 Once you are in the correct directory, use the terminal command `atom .` to open the prework repository.
-Revisit day_1 instructions for more detail if needed.
+Revisit [day_1](../Day_1) for more detail if needed.

 1. Work through the [Methods](https://launchschool.com/books/ruby/read/methods) lesson from LaunchSchool, up to the `obj.method or method(obj)` header.
 Any files that you create while working through this lesson can be kept in the day_4 directory.